shenxiaochenn/SongCi/README.md

 ### WSI
 **NOTE**: In practical scenarios, a single slide can encompass a variety of tissue types.
 To reduce the labeling time required by forensic scientists, we have adopted a straightforward approach by delineating the area with a simple rectangular boundary.
 Conversely, regions comprising a single tissue type are segmented without the need for explicit labeling.

-If you use fp16 for training,  in our study, It's unstable.

 ```bash
 svs_datasets/